WPManageNinja/fluent-smtp/readme.txt

 Optionally, You can turn off this feature, and then only failed emails will be logged so you can take a look.
 Fluent SMTP uses a custom Database table so your WordPress Tables will not be bloated (we care).

+== 🚀 Realtime Notification on Email Failures via Telegram, Slack, and Discord 🚀 == Fluent SMTP has a unique feature that will notify you in real-time if any email fails to send.
+You can set up your Telegram, Slack, or Discord channel and Fluent SMTP will send you a notification if any email fails to send.
+This is super helpful for debugging and monitoring your site's email health.

 == 🚀 Security 🚀 ==
 Fluent SMTP is built by professionals and security and scalability in mind.
 Fluent SMTP provides several options for you to keep your email sending secure and safe.